intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 This file tells Node which libraries will be used to build our app.
 These are not client-side libraries, but server-side if you will.

-The top bit of the `devDependencies` lists a bunch of Grunt and Bower related libraries, the bottom one \(line 17 onward\) some libraries used to load ES with data.
+The top bit of the `devDependencies` lists a bunch of Grunt and Bower related libraries while the bottom one \(line 17 onward\) lists some libraries used to load ES with data.

 In order to install all of these, execute the following: